(Revisiting? Click here for list of new pages)

 St Mark, the Lord Mayor's Chapel, CITY

-Owned and wonderfully kept by the County of Bristol.
+Owned and wonderfully kept by the City Council.
 Medieval, formerly the chapel of Gaunt's Hospital.
 In use.

 1848 by Charles Dyer.
 Closed 1984 and since converted into supported housing.